zerox029/Dash/README.md

 # Requirements

 - A desktop platform with Node.js installed.
-We recommend using [Visual Studio Code](https://code.visualstudio.com) (Windows, Mac and Linux) which are free.
+We recommend using [Visual Studio Code](https://code.visualstudio.com) (Windows, Mac and Linux) which is free.

 # Getting Started
 - Clone the repository including submodules (`git clone --recurse-submodules https://github.com/ppy/osu`)